Amrithamani/Android_Session11_Assignment1/README.md

 Droping the table is not always necessary in onUpgrade it all depends on what our use case is.
 If the requirment is to not to persists the data from our older version of app then drop should help,but if its like changing schema then it should only have alter scripts.

-How to show SQLite database table information in Android application? what is the best way to do it?
+3.How to show SQLite database table information in Android application? what is the best way to do it?

 Table layout with cursor is the best way to show the SQLite database table information in Android application.